Quansight-Labs/ndindex/docs/indices/slices.md

 [96, 95]
 ```

-It is much more robust to think about the slice as starting at `start`, then
+It is much more conceptually robust to think about the slice as starting at
-moving across the list by `step` until reaching `stop`, which is not included.
+`start`, then moving across the list by `step` until reaching `stop`, which is
+not included.

 Negative steps can of course be less than -1 as well, with similar behavior to
 steps greater than 1, again, keeping in mind that the `stop` is not included.